Double or duplicate gallbladder in a Harlequin breed rabbit

 · Double type: presence of 2 separate gallbladders.
 Their bile ducts can join before delivering bile into the small intestine, or remain separate.

-Several clinical signs have been associated with this congenital anomaly.
+This congenital anomaly has been linked to a number of clinical signs.
 Abdominal pain at stomach level has been associated with a double gallbladder, which can lead to a lack of appetite in rabbits.
-In other animals, signs associated to a double gallbladder include biliary colics, pain, acute inflammation of the gallbladder (cholecystitis) and the presence of gallstones (cholelithiasis).
+In other animals, signs associated with a double gallbladder include biliary colics, pain, acute inflammation of the gallbladder (cholecystitis), and the presence of gallstones (cholelithiasis).

 Normal rabbit liver and gallbladder (arrow)